flexcompute/EngineeringSketchPad/EngSketchPad/README.txt

     Apple notes:
     (1) You CANNOT download the distributions using a browser.
-For instructions on how to get ESP see MACdownloads.txt on the web site.
+For instructions on how to get ESP see DownloadsMAC.txt on the web site.
     (2) You must have XQuartz at a minimum release of 2.8.1 for some supplied executables to function.
     (3) Apple arm64 (M#) computers are natively supported but require Rosetta2